MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/decisions-authoring.md

 Click ok and Finish

-4. You should see the Guided Decision Table Wizard with an empty table.
+4. You should see the `Guided Decision Table` wizard with an empty table.

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-decision-table-new.png"  width="600" />

 There are 5 tabs in the wizard:

-Model: The model diagram of the Decison Table
+- Model: The model diagram of the Decision Table
-Columns: Wizard to Add, Edit or Delete columns in your table.
+- Columns: Wizard to Add, Edit or Delete columns in your table.
 Each column is a constraint in a property of a Business Model Object.
-Overview: Contains the metainformation of your asset: Version, Description, Last Modified, etc.
+- Overview: Contains the metainformation of your asset: Version, Description, Last Modified, etc.
-Source: Is the actual source code that is generated from the Decision Table Model.
+- Source: Is the actual source code that is generated from the Decision Table Model.
-Data Objects: Lists the Business Objects available to the wizard to be used as conditions or actions
+- Data Objects: Lists the Business Objects available to the wizard to be used as conditions or actions

 The properties evaluated to determine the risk scoring are: